tslearn-team/tslearn/tslearn/docs/dtw.rst

     :math:`n = m = 10, s = 2`.
 Diagonal is marked in grey for better
     readability.

-Alternately, one can put an upper bound on the warping path length so as to discard complex paths, as described in [2]_:
+Alternatively, one can put an upper bound on the warping path length so as to discard complex paths, as described in [2]_:

 .. code-block:: python